 Providencia spp. are gram-negative, facultatively anaerobic bacteria belonging to the Enterobacteriaceae family.
 They are not usually predominant members of the gut microbiome but can be found in small amounts.
 Certain species, such as Providencia stuartii and Providencia rettgeri, are regarded as opportunistic pathogens and have been linked to urinary tract infections and gastrointestinal disturbances.
 Elevated levels in a stool sample may indicate microbial imbalance (dysbiosis) or an overgrowth of potentially pathogenic strains.
 Providencia species are also noted for their ability to produce urease and contribute to ammonia formation.

-The quantitative determination of nitrogen is a laboratory test primarily used to assess protein digestion and absorption by measuring nitrogen levels in bodily excretions, usually urine or feces.
-This test is instrumental in evaluating nutritional status, particularly in clinical settings where protein-energy malnutrition or imbalances might be a concern.
-It serves as a key indicator of metabolic functions related to protein turnover.
-The test can help diagnose conditions that affect protein metabolism, such as kidney disease, malabsorption syndromes, and certain metabolic disorders...
+The quantitative determination of nitrogen (N) is a laboratory test that measures nitrogen levels in bodily excretions, typically urine or faeces, to assess protein digestion and absorption.
+This test is essential for evaluating nutritional status, especially in clinical settings where protein-energy malnutrition or imbalances may be a concern.
+It provides key insights into metabolic functions related to protein turnover and can help diagnose conditions affecting protein metabolism, including kidney disease, malabsorption syndromes, and certain metabolic disorders.

-The quantitative determination of water in stool, commonly referred to as stool water content analysis, is a diagnostic test used to evaluate the water content in feces.
-This test is crucial for diagnosing conditions associated with abnormal water absorption or secretion in the gastrointestinal tract, such as various forms of diarrhea.
-Diarrhea can result from infections, inflammatory bowel diseases (IBD), irritable bowel syndrome (IBS), or malabsorption syndromes, where there is either excessive secretion or inadequate absorption of water in the intestines....
+The stool water content analysis is a test that measures the amount of water present in faeces.
+This assessment is important for diagnosing conditions related to abnormal water absorption or secretion in the gastrointestinal tract.
+It helps identify causes of diarrhoea, which may result from infections, inflammatory bowel diseases (IBD), irritable bowel syndrome (IBS), or malabsorption syndromes, where there is either excessive water secretion or insufficient absorption in the intestines.

 Roseburia spp. are beneficial, anaerobic bacteria belonging to the Firmicutes phylum and are common residents of the healthy human gut.
 These bacteria are recognised for their ability to produce butyrate, a short-chain fatty acid that serves as a vital energy source for colonocytes and helps to reduce inflammation in the gut.
 A well-balanced level of Roseburia is often associated with better metabolic health, improved gut barrier function, and a lower risk of inflammatory disorders.
 Decreased levels have been linked to conditions such as obesity, type 2 diabetes, and inflammatory bowel disease.